OlehShpak/spring-mvc/README.md

 # Spring (MVC + Security + Data) project (full java configured, without xml)
 This is not big, but pretty CRM system.
 It helps to practice some features in endless spring framework

+Don't forget change your db properties (under src/main/resources) and add your JDBC Driver to POM

+Please, use script.sql under src/main/resources for populating some db data

 Entry point http://localhost:8080/spring-brightcrm

-Don't forget change your db properties (under src/main/resources) and add your JDBC Driver to POM
+login: admin
+password: 123456

 Done:
 - Authorization and authentication are provided by Spring Security